ikenox/comment-api-on-gae/README.md

 ![](doc/architecture-overview.png)

-- Following Domain Driven Design, this service has 3 bounded contexts.
+- Based on Domain Driven Design, this project has 3 bounded contexts.
   - Commenting context
   - Auth context
   - Notification context
-- Commenting API is based on Clean Architecture.
+- Commenting service is based on Clean Architecture.

 ## Domain Driven Design in this project